mikaelajli22-beep/MikaelaBluestamp/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=TlzVSYYXwzc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my starter project I made the jitterbug.
-The main skill used for this project was soldering. blah blah...
+The main skill used for this project was soldering.
+The intructions were simple, I just solders the wiring and LED onto the jitterbug, then turned the battery powered buzzer on and the bug shook/jittered.
+I had some difficulty during the soldering process as I had never done it before.
+I kept accidentally creating short circuits and had to remove solder often.

 # Schematics